-Table 2-2 shows the resource utilization for the DisplayPort core for the Kintex-7 family of FPGAs.
+Table 2-2 and Table 2-3 show the resource utilization for the DisplayPort core for the Kintex-7 family of FPGAs for the Sink and Source cores, respectively.
 These values have been generated using the Xilinx Vivado Design Suite.
 The values are derived from actual hardware validation systems.